Free Veterans Day Pictures For Facebook

 Origins and History

-Veterans Day, observed annually on November 11th, has its roots in the aftermath of World War I. Originally known as Armistice Day, it commemorated the end of the "war to end all wars," marking the ceasefire agreement between the Allied nations and Germany on the eleventh hour of the eleventh day of the eleventh month in 1918.
+Veterans Day, observed annually on November 11th, has its roots in the aftermath of World War I. In practice, originally known as Armistice Day, it commemorated the end of the "war to end all wars," marking the ceasefire agreement between the Allied nations and Germany on the eleventh hour of the eleventh day of the eleventh month in 1918.
 In 1938, Armistice Day was officially recognized as a federal holiday in the United States.

 Distinguishing Veterans Day from Memorial Day